 - How do I find clients?

-If you need to figure out your own real estate photography pricing, I actually sell a real estate photography pricing template for just $15 in my Real Estate Photographer's Starter Bundle.
+If you need to figure out your own real estate photography pricing, IP actually sells a real estate photography pricing template for just $15 in our Real Estate Photographer's Starter Bundle.
 In the bundle, you also get a legal contract to use between you and the real estate agent, and 10 Lightroom presets for real estate photography to make your photos look polished and professional.